 As you can see from the list above, an LPN role involves quite a bit of hands-on patient care with plenty of direct interaction with both patients and other members of a care team.

 4 Misconceptions you may have about LPN nurses

 Before eliminating the option of becoming an LPN, let us help you clear up any confusion that may be keeping you from considering this nursing career path.

 1. They really just want to be RNs

-While an LPN career is a great way to get started on your dream to become an RN if that's your ultimate goal, not all licensed practical nurses view it as a transitional role.
-For individuals who just want an opportunity to help others while supporting their family, it’s a fast and fulfilling option.
+While an LPN career is a great way to get started on your dream to become an RN if that's your ultimate goal, not all licensed practical nurses view it as simply a stepping stone.
+For individuals who just want an opportunity to help others while supporting their family, it’s a relatively fast track to a fulfilling career.

 It’s true that LPN employment has decreased in the hospital setting, but there are still plenty of opportunities elsewhere.
-The BLS reports that in 2018, most LPN nurses (38 percent) were working in nursing and residential care facilities.1
+The BLS reports that in 2018, most LPN nurses (38 percent) were working in nursing and residential care facilities—but still a sizable percentage also find work in physicians’ offices (12 percent) and hospitals (15 percent).1

 3. An LPN is not a “real” nurse